ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  Bu yazıda projenin…
 Continue reading on Medium »</blockquote>

-<h3>3.
-Async Functions Exposed: The Promise You Didn’t Know You Were Returning - <a href="https://medium.com/@awwwesssooooome/async-functions-exposed-the-promise-you-didnt-know-you-were-returning-0f2aaca982b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Async Functions Exposed: The Promise You Didn’t Know You Were Returning - <a href="https://javascript.plainenglish.io/async-functions-exposed-the-promise-you-didnt-know-you-were-returning-0f2aaca982b1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>Ever debugged an async function wondering why return 42 gives you a Promise?
 You're not alone.
 92% of JS developers misunderstand async…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Why Math.random() Isn’t Truly Random — and How Crypto APIs Save Your Security - <a href="https://javascript.plainenglish.io/why-math-random-isnt-truly-random-and-how-crypto-apis-save-your-security-e0a749f99458?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>Did you know hackers can predict your “random” verification codes?
 When your app handles sensitive data like OTPs or encryption keys…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 Building JavaScript Execution Layers: From DOM Tricks to Modular Web Engines - <a href="https://javascript.plainenglish.io/building-javascript-execution-layers-from-dom-tricks-to-modular-web-engines-8bec004f1e82?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>I started with JavaScript writing simple browser hacks and interactive elements, but as projects scaled and architectures matured, I had…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-My Journey to Building Scalable JavaScript Automations - <a href="https://medium.com/@rimshakashif333/my-journey-to-building-scalable-javascript-automations-4aa2d327b507?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RimshaKashif`**

-<blockquote>How I Use JavaScript to Eliminate Tedious Work and Build Smarter Tools
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Why Use TypeScript: The Developer’s Guide to Better Code - <a href="https://medium.com/@jasminbhesaniya/why-use-typescript-the-developers-guide-to-better-code-866bb4ca5dd8?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jasmin Bhesaniya`**

+<blockquote>TypeScript has revolutionized how we write JavaScript by adding static type checking to the world’s most popular programming language.
+As…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Unlocking TypeScript Secrets: How .d.ts Files Work Without Explicit Imports - <a href="https://javascript.plainenglish.io/unlocking-typescript-secrets-how-d-ts-files-work-without-explicit-imports-12a037e739e0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>Ever spent hours wrestling with TypeScript errors from untyped third-party libraries?
 That moment when you add a declare module in a .d.ts…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Why TypeScript Isn’t Optional Anymore — And How to Adopt It Without Losing Your Mind - <a href="https://medium.com/web-tech-journals/why-typescript-isnt-optional-anymore-and-how-to-adopt-it-without-losing-your-mind-2ed82ff1680c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>The real reason serious developers are moving beyond JavaScript in 2025 — and how you can join them without breaking your codebase
 Continue reading on Web Tech Journals »</blockquote>

-<h3>3.
+<h3>4.
 Refactoring for Speed: How TypeScript Transformed My Frontend Workflow - <a href="https://medium.com/illumination/refactoring-for-speed-how-typescript-transformed-my-frontend-workflow-d34ce3a9340d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>From Type Woes to Type Wows — My Journey Enhancing Developer Productivity with TypeScript at Scale.
 Continue reading on ILLUMINATION »</blockquote>

-<h3>4.
+<h3>5.
 The Beginner’s Guide to Partial<T>, Record<K, V>, Pick<T, K>, and Omit<T, K> - <a href="https://medium.com/@developerwhoismean/the-beginners-guide-to-partial-t-record-k-v-pick-t-k-and-omit-t-k-a0b6af04fdd2?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MeanDeveloper`**

 <blockquote>Mapped Types & Utility Types in TypeScript
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Why I Don’t Build Anything Without TypeScript Anymore - <a href="https://imrankhani.medium.com/why-i-dont-build-anything-without-typescript-anymore-cd601fffebf2?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Khan`**

 <blockquote>Why I Don’t Build Anything Without TypeScript Anymore
 Continue reading on Medium »</blockquote>

-<h3>6. ✅ Understanding satisfies in TypeScript — The Easiest Guide - <a href="https://medium.com/@developerwhoismean/understanding-satisfies-in-typescript-the-easiest-guide-8e41d1f34fbd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. ✅ Understanding satisfies in TypeScript — The Easiest Guide - <a href="https://medium.com/@developerwhoismean/understanding-satisfies-in-typescript-the-easiest-guide-8e41d1f34fbd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MeanDeveloper`**

 <blockquote>TypeScript added a cool feature in version 4.9 called the satisfies operator.
 It might sound technical, but it’s actually really simple —…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 TypeScript Saved My Stack: How I Rebuilt My Dev Tools With Strong Typing and Zero Guesswork - <a href="https://medium.com/illumination/typescript-saved-my-stack-how-i-rebuilt-my-dev-tools-with-strong-typing-and-zero-guesswork-836530e6dcd0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Maximilian Oliver`**

 <blockquote>A full-stack, real-world breakdown of how I used TypeScript to build safer APIs, clean up legacy chaos, and finally gain confidence in my…
 Continue reading on ILLUMINATION »</blockquote>

-<h3>8.
+<h3>9.
 A Nearly Comprehensive DeepPartial Type for TypeScript - <a href="https://medium.com/@aryanmajid97/a-nearly-comprehensive-deeppartial-type-for-typescript-7cf5830a538f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aryan Karim`**

 <blockquote>DeepPartial is the concept of recursively applying optional chaining to each key inside an object
 Continue reading on Medium »</blockquote>

-<h3>9.
-Why TypeScript Became My Default for Building Scalable Tools (And How You Can Do the Same) - <a href="https://medium.com/@maximilianoliver25/why-typescript-became-my-default-for-building-scalable-tools-and-how-you-can-do-the-same-334c7083698f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**

-<blockquote>9 Real-World TypeScript Patterns That Helped Me Build More Reliable, Maintainable Codebases.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Built a Custom JavaScript Web Crawler That Sends Me Real-Time Price Alerts on WhatsApp - <a href="https://javascript.plainenglish.io/how-i-built-a-custom-javascript-web-crawler-that-sends-me-real-time-price-alerts-on-whatsapp-6dc9bd04eeab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Autoscaling with Docker Swarm and Health Probes - <a href="https://medium.com/@connect.hashblock/node-js-autoscaling-with-docker-swarm-and-health-probes-3878bb05f471?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tech Tales`**
+✍️ **posted by `Hash Block`**

-<blockquote>Tired of missing flight deals and product discounts, I built a Node.js-based crawler that scrapes, parses, and alerts me instantly via…
+<blockquote>Container Orchestration Tuned for Resilient Node Clusters in Production
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
+JavaScript Beyond the Browser: 8 Projects That Changed How I Code
-I Built a Full App with Claude Code: Honest Review & Walkthrough - <a href="https://medium.com/@hadiyolworld007/i-built-a-full-app-with-claude-code-honest-review-walkthrough-eb11fe00275b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ From Servers to Scripts, Here’s… - <a href="https://medium.com/@sa82912045/javascript-beyond-the-browser-8-projects-that-changed-how-i-code-from-servers-to-scripts-heres-84838a346897?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Babar saad`**

-<blockquote>Can an AI really handle full-stack development?
-I tested Claude Code to find out — and here’s what I learned.
+<blockquote>JavaScript started as something I used just to validate forms or create animations in the browser.
+But once I went deeper — into Node.js…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Handling Prisma Transactions Elegantly Using AsyncLocalStorage - <a href="https://medium.com/@defrindr/handling-prisma-transactions-elegantly-using-asynclocalstorage-dd2d638a7409?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to build a fully scalable and customisable job scheduler that can handle thousands of… - <a href="https://medium.com/@shobhnikw/how-to-build-a-fully-scalable-and-customisable-job-scheduler-that-can-handle-thousands-of-13dc5b2d564b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Defri Indra M`**
+✍️ **posted by `Shobhnik Wadhwa`**

-<blockquote>Managing database transactions is a common and critical aspect of any backend application.
-Prisma provides a robust API through…
+<blockquote>What is a Job Scheduler?
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Power of JavaScript Proxy Objects: Intercepting Operations Like a Pro - <a href="https://habtesoft.medium.com/the-power-of-javascript-proxy-objects-intercepting-operations-like-a-pro-1687b8b527c8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Concurrent Rendering in React 19: What Changed and Why It Scales - <a href="https://medium.com/@hadiyolworld007/concurrent-rendering-in-react-19-what-changed-and-why-it-scales-78dbfe5a85c7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `habtesoft`**
+✍️ **posted by `Nikulsinh Rajput`**

-<blockquote>JavaScript is renowned for its flexibility and dynamic nature.
-But sometimes, you need to go beyond simply manipulating data.
-What if you…
+<blockquote>React 19 introduces smarter concurrency under the hood — here’s what’s new, how it works, and why your apps will finally scale under load
 Continue reading on Medium »</blockquote>

 <h3>5.
-Optimizing Memory in Node.js: Buffers, Streams, and GC Tuning That Actually Works - <a href="https://medium.com/@bhagyarana80/optimizing-memory-in-node-js-buffers-streams-and-gc-tuning-that-actually-works-5e1c008d64dc?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript Security in 2025: Defending Against Advanced Threats - <a href="https://navanathjadhav.medium.com/javascript-security-in-2025-defending-against-advanced-threats-795e36a24559?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Navanath Jadhav`**

-<blockquote>Avoid memory leaks, improve latency, and scale large Node.js applications by mastering memory management techniques.
+<blockquote>It was 3 AM on a Friday when my phone buzzed with an emergency alert.
+Our company’s main e-commerce platform had been compromised.
+As I…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Stop Asking Me: “Why Can’t We Just Pick One — Node.js, Java, or Python?” - <a href="https://medium.com/@imran.tech.ctc/stop-asking-me-why-cant-we-just-pick-one-node-js-java-or-python-2242e8625754?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran`**

-<blockquote>I’ve had this conversation more times than I can count.
-And honestly?
-I’m exhausted.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Revolutionizing AI Agent Workflows with Azure Storage MCP: From Simple Storage to Complex… - <a href="https://medium.com/@laimeche160/revolutionizing-ai-agent-workflows-with-azure-storage-mcp-from-simple-storage-to-complex-1a0498c28581?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Salim`**

-<blockquote>In the rapidly evolving landscape of AI agents and assistants, the ability to persist data, manage state, and coordinate complex workflows…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>🔥 &nbsp;<a href=https://medium.com/tag/web-development target="_blank" rel="noopener noreferrer">Web Development 주간 핫토픽</a>&nbsp; 🔗</h3>
+<h3>1.
+My first project as a web designer… and these are the 5 most important lessons I learned - <a href="https://medium.com/@adamsouhail999/my-first-project-as-a-web-designer-and-these-are-the-5-most-important-lessons-i-learned-b25f64639709?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Souhail Adam`**

+<blockquote>At the beginning of my journey as a WordPress web designer, I was very excited about the idea of working on a real project for a real…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
 Flutter Webview-Web to App Converter Flutter یک اپلیکیشن وب ویو فلاتر و تبدیل سایت به اپلیکیشن… - <a href="https://medium.com/@sina_yek2se/flutter-webview-web-to-app-converter-flutter-%DB%8C%DA%A9-%D8%A7%D9%BE%D9%84%DB%8C%DA%A9%DB%8C%D8%B4%D9%86-%D9%88%D8%A8-%D9%88%DB%8C%D9%88-%D9%81%D9%84%D8%A7%D8%AA%D8%B1-%D9%88-%D8%AA%D8%A8%D8%AF%DB%8C%D9%84-%D8%B3%D8%A7%DB%8C%D8%AA-%D8%A8%D9%87-%D8%A7%D9%BE%D9%84%DB%8C%DA%A9%DB%8C%D8%B4%D9%86-f77bb9e69ad4?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>